WinstonLumWeiLun/ID-Assignment-2/README.md

 - Quiz/Game (Quiz Page) - Gives users the opportunity to participate in a short multiple-choice-questions quiz that tests their knowledge about Covid-19, whereby the question's answers can be referred from our website.

-- Live Highscore Board (End of the Quiz) - After attempting our quiz/game, users will be able to see how much points/scores they have scored from it.
+- Highscore Board (End of the Quiz) - After attempting our quiz/game, users will be able to see how much points/scores they have scored from it.
 After that, they will be prompted to enter their name, which will be recorded and saved in the "High Scores" page with their respective points/scores they get.
 Users will also be able to check their high-scores together with other users' high-scores to compete who has the higher-score.

 **Features Left to Implement**
 - None.